gradle/gradle/design-docs/dependency-resolution-reporting.md

 - HTML dependency report.
 - Render locally built things differently to external things (ie show the project dependencies differently to external dependencies).
 - Change the `dependencies` task instance to default to show the compile configuration only.
-- Finalise the API of the `DependencyInsightReportTask type`.
+- Finalise the API of the `DependencyInsightReportTask` type.
 - If there is a single configuration in the project, should it be used by default by the dependency insight report?
 - The dependency insight report needs to work with the C++ plugins in the same way it works with the java plugin.